 Australia and the United States have a shared record of working together closely to promote global trade liberalisation for over 50 years.
 Australia and the United States worked closely in establishing the G20, and work together in global and regional trade and economic fora, including the World Trade Organization and the Asia-Pacific Economic Cooperation (APEC) forum.

 Tourism, culture and education overview

 In 2020 there were 235,500 short-term resident departures from Australia to the United States, a 77.7 per cent decrease from the previous year.
 Over the same period, 188,700 US visitors arrived in Australia, the fourth largest source of international visitors to Australia.
 US visitors spent $2.2 billion in Australia in the year ending June 2023 (fifth largest spending by visitors in Australia).

 Australian culture, from Indigenous art to Australian films, continues to stimulate interest in the United States.
 The annual G'Day USA program showcases all things Australian from trade and investment, food and wine, film, arts, fashion and lifestyle, to Indigenous culture and tourism.

 A growing number of Australians in the entertainment industry are taking on starring and supporting roles on American movie and television screens with many winning awards.
 Australian creativity and expertise is being harnessed behind the scenes in areas such as cinematography and special effects.
 The cultural scene across the United States is enriched by Australian dancers, musicians, authors and artists.

 Australia and the United States enjoy strong people-to-people links based on common values and our deep historical and cultural bonds.
 The relationship is characterised by a very high flow of people in both directions (including tourists, students, long-term professional workers, temporary business travellers and working holiday makers).
-There are upwards of 240,000 Australians in the United States at any one time (both residents and visitors).
 According to Australia's 2016 Census, there were over 86,000 US-born residents in Australia, with another 64,000 Australians that claim US ancestry.